Ultimate Guide to Potassium in Food

 Your electrolyte balance is directly related to your potassium intake.
 The amount of fluid in your body is regulated by the concentration of electrolytes.

-It regulates fluid inside your cells, while sodium / salt is in charge of the water outside of your cells.
+It regulates fluid inside your cells, while sodium / (table) salt intake is in charge of the fluid outside of your cells.

-There should be an equal balance of electrolytes both inside and outside the cells within your body.
+There should be an equal balance both inside and outside the cells within your body.
+Things like diuretics mess this up.

-When they are unbalanced, fluid will move from one area to another to try to hit your electrolyte targets.
-Your cells will either swell up or shrink, leading to dehydration which can affect your heart and kidneys (3).
+When they are unbalanced, fluid will move from one area to another to try to try to make up for the difference Your cells will either swell up or shrink, leading to dehydration which can affect your heart and kidneys.

 Eating things that contain potassium is important to keep you hydrated and regulate fluid balance.